by Jayne Cravens

 organizations (NGOs), charities, government agencies, schools

-partners - corporations, universities, etc. I also sometimes
+- corporations, universities, etc. I also sometimes write

-write material for volunteers themselves - or people who want
+material for volunteers themselves - or people who want to be

-to be such.
-Sometimes, however, I write material to try to
+such.
+Sometimes, however, I write material to try to educate the

-educate the public about humanitarian and development work and
+public about humanitarian and development work and about the

 non-governmental organizations (NGOs), charities and other